 11-OH-THC is stronger than THC

-The big difference between edibles and smoking or vaping is that with edibles, more Delta-9-THC (THC) makes it to the liver first, which then gets converted to 11-hydroxy-THC.
-So if you smoke, the ratio of 11-hydroxy-THC to Delta-9-THC is quite low, where as if you ingest an edible it’s much higher.
+The big difference between edibles vs smoking or vaping is that with edibles, more Delta-9-THC (THC) makes it to the liver first, which then gets converted to 11-hydroxy-THC.
+So if you smoke, the ratio of 11-hydroxy-THC to Delta-9-THC is quite low, whereas if you ingest an edible it’s much higher.

 In one study comparing THC and 11-OH-THC, subjects were asked to take 1mg of each intravenously.
 Straight 11-OH-THC resulted in subjects feeling the effects instantaneously, with a max experience two to three minutes after ingestion.

-After three rounds of 1mg THC and 11-OH-THC doses, it was clear at equal amounts, 11-OH-THC had an overall stronger and quicker effect than its THC (Delta-9-THC) counterpart.
+After three rounds of 1mg THC and 11-OH-THC doses, it was clear at equal amounts, 11-hydroxy-metabolite had an overall stronger and quicker effect than its THC (Delta-9-THC) counterpart.